MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Even if the information on the certificate is valid, there must be some way to verify that the server presenting the certificate is actually the one represented by the certificate.
 This is where the Windows PKI comes in.
 Each certificate is linked to a public key.
 The server named on the certificate holds a corresponding private key that only it knows.
 A connecting client or server uses the public key to encrypt a random piece of information and sends it to the server.
 If the server decrypts the information and returns it as plain text, the connecting entity can be sure that the server holds the private key to the certificate and therefore is the server named on the certificate.

 #### <a name="crl-distribution-points"></a>Points de distribution de liste de révocation de certificats
 SfBO nécessite que tous les certificats de serveur contiennent un ou plusieurs points de distribution de la liste de révocation de certificats.
-Les points de distribution CRL (CDP) sont des emplacements à partir desquels les CRL peuvent être téléchargés en vue de vérifier que le certificat n’a pas été révoqué depuis son émission et qu’il est toujours dans sa période de validité.
+Les points de distribution de la liste de révocation de certificats sont des emplacements à partir desquels les listes de révocation de certificats peuvent être téléchargées dans le but de vérifier que le certificat n’a pas été révoqué depuis son émission et que le certificat est toujours dans la période de validité.
 Un point de distribution de LRC est noté dans les propriétés du certificat en tant qu’URL et est sécurisé HTTP.
-Le service SfBO vérifie la liste de révocation de certificats avec chaque authentification de certificat.
+Le service SfBO vérifie les listes de révocation avec chaque authentification par certificat.

 #### <a name="enhanced-key-usage"></a>Utilisation améliorée de la clé
 All components of the SfBO service require all server certificates to support Enhanced Key Usage (EKU) for the purpose of server authentication.
 Configuring the EKU field for server authentication means that the certificate is valid for the purpose of authenticating servers.
 This EKU is essential for MTLS.